Mandolins For Sale

 Old

-named Italian bowl-back This is an
+un-named German bowl-back This is an

-early 20th century, with a fairly wide fingerboard.
-It is in good condition after substantial restoration.
+It is in good condition after

 It has been restrung with ultra-light